0xUSDAI/uss/README.md

 ## Price Feeds

-Price feeds are a crucial part of the Dai system.
+Price feeds are a crucial part of the USDai system.
 The code here assumes that there are working price feeds and that their values are being pushed to the contracts.

-Specifically, the price that is required is the highest acceptable quantity of CDP Dai debt per unit of collateral.
+Specifically, the price that is required is the highest acceptable quantity of CDP USDai debt per unit of collateral.

 ## Liquidation and Auctions